zlatsic/ruly/docs/usage.rst

 """"""""""""""""

 Knowledge base requires a list of initial rules for creation and can add additional rules after it's instantiated.
-Addition of a rule to the knowledge base is a rule declaration.
-Knowledge base's API is such that it accepts both string declarations and already instantiated :class:`ruly.Rule` objects.
-The string representation is actually parsed into these objects that have the following signature:
+Knowledge base's API is such that it accepts both strings or :class:`ruly.Rule` objects.
+If strings are received, they are parsed into :class:`ruly.Rule` objects, more on that in its separate section.
+The object that represents the rule itself has the following signature:

 .. autoclass:: ruly.Rule
     :members: